alexzhornyak/SCXML-tutorial/Doc/transition.md

 In this example, a transition will match event names "Step", "Step.Next", "Step.Next.Completed", etc. but would not match events named "Steps.My.Custom", "StepHandler.mistake", etc.

+## 2. Attribute 'cond'
+The guard condition for this transition.
+Any boolean expression.

+## 3. Attribute 'target'
+The identifier(s) of the state or parallel region to transition to

+## 4. Attribute 'type'
+Determines whether the source state is exited in transitions whose target state is a descendant of the source state

 ## [W3C IRP tests](https://www.w3.org/Voice/2013/scxml-irp)

 ### 1. Test 403